 The idea of using tagged physical objects as handles to electronic information is well known in the tangible and ubiquitous computing fields.
-In particular, Photo Browser (van den Hoven and Eggen, 2003) is a hand-held device used as part of an in-home environment for memory recollection.
-The device provides an interface for browsing photo collections, as well as a means to send individual photos to alternate displays (e.g. a digital photo frame or TV).
-Photo Browser can also recognize physical souvenirs.
+In particular, Digital Photo Browser (van den Hoven and Eggen, 2003, van den Hoven, 2004) is a hand-held device used as part of an in-home environment for memory recollection.
+Users view their photos on a portable display and when they wish to share photos with others, they can send photos to additional displays which are more public, such as a table display or TV.
+Thus, there are two different viewing displays: one intended for private viewing, and one intended for public sharing.
+This aspect contrasts the design of our SOUVENIRS system as we utilize a single shared display.
+Digital Photo Browser can also recognize physical souvenirs.
 Users can drag individual photos to be associated with a physical object, or browse the set of associated photos.
-Yet Photo Browser was not explicitly designed for to encourage photo-sharing: the focus of their research was for memory recollection.
+Digital Photo Browser was not explicitly designed for to encourage